JetBrains/guide/site/go/tips/disable-tabs/index.md

 Tabs are a great way to focus on the few files for a task.
 However, they have some downsides.
 Try disabling your tabs as a first step towards a more-focused, keyboard-centric workflow.

-Control the tab placement to position where the tabs are in the IDE.
+Control the tab placement to the position where the tabs are in the IDE.
 Invoke **Tab placement | None** to hide them completely.